Society Programs & Initiatives

 The "ADHD in the Family Tree: Understanding the Roots" Campaign will improve understanding of ADHD; Lead to earlier and more accurate diagnosis; Create an environment for better support of multi-generational families; Reduce stigma around ADHD; Empower communities with actionable tools and resources; Advance equity in ADHD awareness; Increase national dialogue on ADHD by addressing ADHD’s hereditary nature encouraging greater societal acceptance, better policy advocacy, and more widespread support for those affected.

-Education & Awareness Initiatives
+Program & Initiatives

 American Academy of Pediatrics Virtual Course